sasadangelo/reactjs-tutorials/README.md

 This is a set of tutorials I created to learn how to use ReactJS.

-# Tutorial 1: Home page
+# Tutorial 1: Hello React

-Create an home page with a sidebar, footer, top menu, and main content.
-Check out the tutorial at [this page](https://github.com/sasadangelo/reactjs-tutorials/tree/master/home).
+Simple "Hello World" React application.
+[Click here](https://github.com/sasadangelo/reactjs-tutorials/tree/master/1-hello-react) to see the tutorial.